slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 Actually, *termination all but guaranteed if medical leave at any point*.
 Chenliang would later accept me into his group, after Henry left, on the condition that I submit a top-venue computer vision conference paper by the end of that summer.
 I would never have been able to do that if I didn't build on my interaction effects work at the Medical Center during this benzo torture period, working, that I later transferred to computer vision to meet his requirement.

 I would've lost the opportunity permanently for a PhD if I took a medical leave.
-Talk about medical coercion—I couldn't even as them to stop.

 ## Red Light at Clover St.